Staniel Cay, surrounded by sparkling blue waters so vibrant they're visible from space, may be the best little island in The Bahamas.

 If you're staying in The Bahamas for five days or longer, you must get a COVID-19 rapid antigen test; it's free and available at EMBRACE Resort.

-COVID restrictions on the island are minimal and include a mask mandate for indoor locations and the airport.
+COVID restrictions on the small island are minimal and include a mask mandate for indoor locations and the airport.

 While these extra steps are undoubtedly a burden compared to pre-2020 travel, it was worth the effort once we arrived on Staniel Cay and began to enjoy our first Bahamian adventure.